 The HR Performance Campus

-Productivity Increase with Peoplebuilding
+Productivity Enhancement with Peoplebuilding

 The Trainee Camp for the Savings Bank Day 2016 by agateno

-Find out in the following sections how each example of Blended Learning works and for whom it is suitable.
+Learn in the following sections how each example of Blended Learning works and for whom it is suitable.

 1. Example Blended Learning: The HR Performance Campus

-Here’s how it works:
+This is how it works:

-It is suitable for:
+This is suitable for:

 2. Example Blended Learning: Peoplebuilding with Zach Davis

-Here’s how it works:
+This is how it works:

-The Blended Learning model “Heron”: The training begins with an in-person event (e.g., a seminar) and then continues online over an extended period parallel to daily work.
+The Blended Learning model “Heron”: The training starts with an in-person event (e.g., a seminar) and then continues online over an extended period alongside daily work.

-It is suitable for:
+This is suitable for:

 Practical example of online support at Peoplebuilding:

-Here’s how it works:
+This is how it works:

-The Blended Learning surrounding the Trainee Camp of the Savings Bank also began with a kickoff event, here in the form of a webinar.
-Even here, the trainees were divided into small groups and assigned mentors.
-This was followed by a longer online phase during which the small groups received and created video impulses, among other things.
-The Trainee Camp fits the Blended Learning model “Sandwich”: Both at the beginning and at the end, the participants meet live (first in the webinar, later at the major event).
-In between, there is an online phase with impulses and tasks in small groups:
+The Blended Learning around the Savings Bank's Trainee Camp also began with a kick-off event, here in the form of a webinar.
+Here, the trainees were already divided into small groups and assigned mentors.
+Subsequently, a longer online phase took place, during which the small groups received and created video impulses.
+The Trainee Camp fits the Blended Learning model “Sandwich”: Both at the beginning and at the end, the participants meet live (initially in the webinar, later at the major event).
+In between lies an online phase with impulses and tasks in small groups:

-The Blended Learning model “Sandwich”: The start and end occur live, and in between, the participants work with online impulses.
+The Blended Learning model “Sandwich”: The beginning and end occur live, while participants work with online impulses in between.

-It is suitable for:
+This is suitable for:

 Practical example of online support: